-Risks – they are big, scary things that can disrupt our projects and cause no end of headaches.
-Plus we have to come up with mitigating strategies which means doing work for stuff that might not happen anyway!
-No one likes doing extra work.
-It makes being a project manager feel really negative at times, as we work away at trying to stop the bad things happening.
+Risks – they are big, scary things that can disrupt our projects and cause endless headaches.
+Plus we have to come up with mitigating strategies which means doing work for events that might not happen anyway!

-“Taking a risk” is a seen as a bad thing that could lead to a poor outcome.
+On the other hand, taking a risk is a seen as a bad thing that could lead to a poor outcome.
 You don’t take risks like going skiing without the right equipment or eating puffer fish that has not been properly prepared.
-We don’t want to end up with our project risk management app full of too many risks in case it all goes wrong and the project ends up being cancelled or fails to deliver its benefits – which could have a detrimental effect on our careers.
+No one wants to end up with a project risk management tool full of too many risks in case it all goes wrong and the project ends up being cancelled or fails to deliver its benefits (which could have a detrimental effect on our careers, not to mention our project).
 In our personal lives as well as our professional lives, risk taking is something to be carefully considered before we dive in.
 Just in case.

 Unfortunately, we’ve all been conditioned to think of risks as negative.
 The risk of going skiing without the right kit is that you will fall over and break your leg, ruining your holiday and having to rely on your friends and family to make you cups of tea while they would rather be out on the slopes themselves.